 It’s up to you whether you are happy to share your scholarship story in this way – if you prefer not to, you can opt out within the Typeform by selecting the statement that limits sharing to internal University staff and the direct supporters of your scholarship.
-If you have any questions about this, please email us at firstname.lastname@example.org.
+If you have any questions about this, please email the Stewardship team at firstname.lastname@example.org.

 I’m on a Year Abroad / Year in Industry – do I need to complete the survey?

 Yes.
 Supporters love to hear about how this year away from Leeds has enriched your university degree with new and different experiences.

 Your update should fill roughly one side of A4 in a Word document.
 We may ask you to rewrite or expand your update if it is too short, or if you’ve copied text from our example letter.

 I’ve actually found this year really difficult and I’m not sure what to write